 [I]f the use of the marks by the registrant and the unauthorized user are confined to geographically separate markets, with no likelihood that the registrant will expand his use into the defendant’s market, so that no public confusion is possible, then the registrant is not entitled to enjoin the junior user’s use of the mark.

-In other words, the owner of a federal registration has a nationwide right to use its mark, but the injunctive remedy does not ripen until the owner of the federal registration shows a likelihood of entry into the disputed territory.
+Although the owner of a federal registration has a nationwide right to use its mark, the Dawn Donut trademark rules provide that the injunctive remedy does not ripen until the owner of the federal registration shows a likelihood of entry into the disputed territory.
 This rule has been adopted in the majority of federal appellate courts across the country.

 What is means for any company choosing a new name is that a search of the United States Patent and Trademark Office database is 100% necessary because even though the owner of a federal registration is not currently in your market, the minute the federal registrant shows a likelihood of coming into your market it can force the junior user to rebrand.

 AILPA recently released its 2017 Economic Study, and reported that the median cost of a clearance trademark search is $1,100.
 This number is based on an outside law firm performing the search. $1,100 is a lot of money to spend on a trademark clearance search, but as legal salaries continue to rise, so will this median number.
 The national average salary for a first-year associate in a law firm is about $153,000.
 The national average of a trademark paralegal is also high at about $55,000.
 And these numbers do not include other employment expenses like overhead and benefits.